 The Statement of National Education and Learning Priorities (NELP)

-This takes effect 1 January 2023 and requires early learning services and school boards to ensure places of learning are safe, inclusive and free from racism, discrimination and bullying.
+This took effect on 1 January 2023.
+It requires early learning services and school boards to ensure places of learning are safe, inclusive and free from racism, discrimination and bullying.

 Children’s Act 2014

-This Act introduced measures intended to ensure children can be better protected from abuse and neglect both in their homes and in the community.
+The Children's Act 2014 introduced measures intended to ensure children can be better protected from abuse and neglect both in their homes and in the community.

 Section 77A of the State Sector Act 1988